Carocim/carocim.github.io/_posts/2025-11-29-retro-things-and-modding-them.md

 I remember my first time holding my PSP.
 It was a graduation gift of some sort, or maybe for doing well in elementary school, I couldn’t quite put my mind on it.
 But it was that.
 My mother and I had a hard time traversing the controls and it took a while to say the least.

-The UMD it came with — rather the game it had — was **Lemmings**.
+The UMD it came with was the game **Lemmings**.
 I couldn’t remember how long my mom and I played that for.
 We put a shit ton of hours on it.
 Until it grew old on us.

 I remember going to a nearby store just to get “new games” on my PSP.
 I couldn’t actually remember if my PSP got modded or if he just dragged and dropped stuff on my SD card.
 But each game, music, or movie that was sideloaded on my PSP was paid for.
 And we didn’t have money then, so I had to carefully pick games from a random album book full of papers with printed thumbnails.